, week of

 Common Core State Standards: Producing clear and coherent writing in which the development, organization and style are appropriate to the task; citing specific textual evidence when writing or speaking to support conclusions.

 All over the world the #MeToo movement has brought changes in attitudes and awareness about the treatment of women.
 In the European nation of France, it has brought a new law that makes it a crime to sexually harass people on the street or in public transportation.
 Under the law, anyone found guilty of “catcalling” or gender-based harassment can be fined up to $875.
 The law also includes new protections for rape victims under the age of 15.
 Passage of the law was sparked by a viral video of a 22-year-old woman confronting a harasser, and being slapped across the face.
 The #metoo movement is having impact around the world.
 Use the newspaper or Internet to find and closely read a story about one situation the #metoo movement has had impact.
 Write a short editorial analyzing how this case could change attitudes or raise awareness in a positive way about the treatment of women.

 Common Core State Standards: Writing opinion pieces on topics or texts, supporting a point of view with reasons and information; reading closely what a text says explicitly and to make logical inferences from it.

-Common Core State Standards: Reading closely what a text says explicitly and to make logical inferences from it; producing clear and coherent writing in which the development, organization and style are appropriate to the task.
+Common Core State Standards: Closely reading written and visual texts and making logical inferences from them; producing clear and coherent writing in which the development, organization and style are appropriate to the task.